TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ## [Setup a maximum or minimum outgoing energy limit](@id max-min-outgoing-energy-setup)

-To enable the model to utilize the constraints allowing us to consider a [maximum or minimum energy limit](@ref inter-temporal-energy-constraints) for an asset throughout the model's timeframe (e.g., a year), we need to establish a couple of parameters:
+For the model to add constraints for a [maximum or minimum energy limit](@ref inter-temporal-energy-constraints) for an asset throughout the model's timeframe (e.g., a year), we need to establish a couple of parameters:

 -   `is_seasonal = true` in the [`assets-data.csv`](@ref schemas).
 This parameter enables the model to use the inter-temporal constraints.
 -   `max_energy_timeframe_partition` $\neq$ `missing` or `min_energy_timeframe_partition` $\neq$ `missing` in the [`assets-data.csv`](@ref schemas).
 This value represents the peak energy that will be then multiplied by the profile for each period in the timeframe.